TravelTimN/minecraft-2bn-tweaks/README.md

 ## ♻️ [Back to Blocks](back-to-blocks/)

-Original inspiration taken from [Vanilla Tweaks: Crafting Tweaks](https://vanillatweaks.net/picker/crafting-tweaks), and enhanced to include more reverse crafting recipes.
+Original inspiration taken from [Vanilla Tweaks: Crafting Tweaks > QoL](https://vanillatweaks.net/picker/crafting-tweaks), and enhanced to include more reverse crafting recipes.

 Instead of just allowing reverse crafting from stairs and slabs, we offer reverse crafting for all types of: